ujjwalsh/store/README.md

   the default, so that the most common endianness has no overhead.

-* Instead of implementing lazy serialization / deserialization involving multiple input / output buffers, `peek` an `poke` always work with a single buffer.
+* Instead of implementing lazy serialization / deserialization involving multiple input / output buffers, `peek` and `poke` always work with a single buffer.
 This buffer is allocated by asking the value for its size before encoding.
 This simplifies the encoding logic, and allows for highly optimized tight loops.